OperationSpark/portfolio/README.md

 One way to think of relative vs absolute paths is to describe _where_ the person sitting next to you is _located_.

 * Relative: "She's right next to me"
-* Absolute: "She's in the Universe, in the Milky Way galaxy, on planet Earth, in the north west hemisphere, in North America, in the United States, in Louisana, in New Orleans, in the CBD, in some office building, on the 17th floor, in room 1701, sitting at the desk number 1".
+* Absolute: "She's in the Universe, in the Milky Way galaxy, on planet Earth, in the north west hemisphere, in North America, in the United States, in Louisiana, in New Orleans, in the CBD, in some office building, on the 17th floor, in room 1701, sitting at the desk number 1".

 Because we are able to relatively describe the location of the files to which we're linking in our website, we don't have to spell out their absolute path, and this is better for portability.
 If we were to use absolute paths, but then move our website to another part of the file system or to another computer, the absolute paths would change, and our links would break.